gemini6829/tennis-pose-estimation-analysis/report/mediapipe_initial_findings.md

 # MediaPipe Initial Findings

-This file summarizes the first MediaPipe reliability analysis for the tennis pose estimation dataset.

-The metric used here is the average detection rate across important body keypoints:
+The metric used is the average detection rate across important body keypoints:

 - shoulders
 - elbows